 | 1.0 | 0.0 | 70% | 35% |

-Answer: None of the listed pairs reaches 60% on both tasks.
-The best starting point is 0.8, 0.8 because it gets closest at 64% Python and 59% algebra, which tells you the merge is almost there but still suffering from interference.
-In practice, you'd try TIES or DARE next, or continue tuning coefficients around that region, to lift algebra without giving up too much Python performance.
+0.8, 0.8 because it gets closest at 64% code-generation accuracy and 59% math-reasoning accuracy, which tells you the merge is almost there but still suffering from interference.
+In practice, you'd try TIES or DARE-TIES next, or continue tuning coefficients around that region, to lift math performance without giving up too much code-generation accuracy.You merge three assistant specialists (code, math, chat) using uniform averaging.
+The merged model answers algebra questions well but responds to code-completion prompts with malformed identifiers and random API names.

 What is the most likely cause, and what should you check first?